-The Equal Justice Society today announced that Eva Paterson, Co-founder and President, plans to retire on June 16, 2022, after more than four decades as a civil rights champion, community leader, and litigator, including 21 years leading EJS and 13 years as Executive Director of the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.
+June 29, 2021 – The Equal Justice Society today announced that Eva Paterson, Co-founder and President, plans to retire in 2022, after more than four decades as a civil rights champion, community leader, and litigator, including 21 years leading EJS and 13 years as Executive Director of the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.

 “Audacity, courage, and perseverance is how I would describe Eva’s career, said Michael Harris, Chair of the EJS Board of Directors.
 “Eva and others founded EJS with a dream to overturn the Intent Standard using social science and more generally to put race back on the table at a time when the nation wanted to be colorblind.
 Through these past 20 years, EJS has become so much more thanks to Eva’s leadership.
 Our strategic accomplishments were possible through Eva’s determination through the years to build a resilient and financially healthy organization, one that is stronger today than ever before.”

 During Eva’s tenure at EJS, the organization has been at the forefront of battling white supremacy, raising awareness of implicit bias in individuals and institutions, dismantling the school-to-prison pipeline, and restoring affirmative action.
 She has appeared before the U.S. House Judiciary Committee and presented at the Ninth Circuit Court of Appeals Judicial Conference attended by Justice Kennedy who later authored a Supreme Court opinion recognizing unconscious bias and upholding disparate impact as a liability standard in cases of housing discrimination brought pursuant to Title VIII of the Civil Rights Act.